Sparsest Piecewise-Linear Regression of One-Dimensional Data: The Solutions of the

 Proposition~\ref{prop:algo_complete} proposes a simple but very powerful algorithm.
-It reaches a sparsest solution of the problem~\eqref{eq:noisyclean} - a challenging task a priori - in two simple steps.
+It reaches a sparsest solution of the \eqref{eq:noisyclean} - a challenging task a priori - in two simple steps.
 The first consists in solving a standard $\ell_1$-regularized discrete problem, for which many off-the-shelf solvers such as ADMM~\cite{boyd2010distributed} are available.
 The second is our proposed sparsifying procedure, which converges in finite time.
-The following remarks can be made concerning Proposition~\ref{prop:algo_complete}. \begin{remark} The bottleneck of the pipeline described in Proposition~\ref{prop:algo_complete} is its item 1., as Problem~\eqref{eq:optizlambda} admits no closed-form solution due to the non-differentiable $\ell_1$ term.
-It is thus typically solved using an iterative procedure that does not converge in finite time, such as ADMM.
-By contrast, as explained in Section~\ref{sec:algonoiseless}, item 2. requires a finite number $\Spc{O}(M)$ of operations to reach an exact solution. \end{remark}
+The following remarks can be made concerning Proposition~\ref{prop:algo_complete}.

-\begin{remark} Algorithm~\ref{alg:algo_constrained} still converges to a solution of the problem~\eqref{eq:noisyclean} when $E$ is only a convex function, and not strictly convex as assumed in Propositions~\ref{prop:penalized_to_constrained} and~\ref{prop:optizlambda}.
+\begin{remark} Algorithm~\ref{alg:algo_constrained} still converges to a solution of the~\eqref{eq:noisyclean} when $E$ is only a convex function, and not strictly convex as assumed in Propositions~\ref{prop:penalized_to_constrained} and~\ref{prop:optizlambda}.
 The difference is that Proposition~\ref{prop:penalized_to_constrained} no longer holds true in that there is no unique vector of measurements $\V{y}_\lambda$.
 The solution set of the constrained problem~\eqref{eq:noisy_constrained} is thus in general a strict subset of $\Spc{V}_\lambda$.
 Hence, the obtained solution is not necessarily the sparsest solution of the full solution set $\Spc{V}_\lambda$, but only of this subset.

 As for the assumption that $E$ is differentiable, it is not a requirement for Proposition~\ref{prop:algo_complete}.
 However, as it is needed later on in Proposition~\ref{prop:linear_regression}, we include it in order to have consistent assumptions concerning $E$ throughout the paper. \end{remark}